-The mission of the Department of Professional Development and Continuing Nursing Education is to be a champion for the advancement of nursing science, education, and practice of professional nurses.
+The mission of the Department of Professional Development (PD) and Continuing Nursing Education is to be a champion for the advancement of nursing science, education, and practice of professional nurses.
 Providing high-quality evidence-based educational activities to enhance professional nursing practice, and interprofessional development through educational activities, locally, regionally, nationally, and internationally.

 - Champion scientific inquiry by sharing relevant research, evidence-based practice, and quality improvement findings.